 Finding something to watch on TV used to be as simple as turning on the set, flipping through a few dozen channels, and stopping when you stumbled upon something worth checking out.
 Even during the early days of streaming, you could count on finding most big shows and movies on one of the big three platforms (Netflix, Hulu, and Amazon Prime Video) or the digital versions of the big premium cable networks (HBO Now, Showtime).

 But it’s not so simple anymore: Since late 2019, there’s been a barrage of new platform launches as big media companies scramble for position in the post-cable universe.
 Apple TV+ and Disney+ came online in November 2019, while Peacock has hit living rooms and commandeered all episodes of The Office.
-A supersized version of HBO called, appropriately enough, HBO Max made waves last year, and now comes Paramount+, a revamped and rebranded CBS All Access.
+A supersize version of HBO called, appropriately enough, HBO Max made waves last year and then came Paramount+, a revamped and rebranded CBS All Access.
 All that on top of literally dozens of other smaller services and niche platforms for audiences with specialized tastes.
 Nobody ever said the streaming revolution would be cheap — or easy.

 The good news is that, unlike cable, almost all streaming services let you try out their product before you have to fully commit.
 A seven-day trial is usually the minimum sampling period, but as competition heats up, some platforms have been giving away an entire month of service.
 Still, even figuring out which streamers to check out takes some digging — and that’s where Vulture has your back.
 We’ve put together a master list of dozens of subscription-based video platforms covering a range of interests, from movies and general entertainment to sports and education.
 We’ve tried to find streamers serving all sorts of tastes and communities both narrow and broad.